leomil72/pRNG/README.txt

 ***********************
 VERSION HISTORY

 v.
+1.2.0:  now the pool size is related to the SRAM size
-1.1.0:  added the method getRndLong() to extract a random unsigned long int
+v.
+1.1.0:  added the method getRndLong() to extract a random unsigned long
 v.
 1.0.0:  first release